 Side Effects of Cat Obesity

 Obesity has been associated with increased risk for serious medical conditions in cats.
-Studies have shown that obese cats are five times more likely as cats of normal weight to develop lameness requiring veterinary care.
+Studies show that obese cats are five times more likely then cats of normal weight to develop lameness requiring veterinary care.
 Excess weight puts stress on joints, muscles and ligaments, and can predispose cats to soft tissue injuries and osteoarthritis.
 Obese cats are four times more likely to develop diabetes mellitus, are two times more likely to suffer non-allergic skin conditions such as dry, flaky skin and chin acne, and are at risk for a potentially life-threatening liver disease called hepatic lipidosis.
 All of which also have a side effect to your wallet.
 Pet insurance can help cover medical issues with cats but to alleviate potential financial and emotional stress on yourself, it’s best to help your cat shed the pounds.

 Factors that Affect Obesity

 Many factors affect obesity, including reproductive status, gender, age, level of activity, diet type, and feeding style.
 For instance, neutered or spayed cats require fewer calories for their daily need, and indoor cats that are inactive and fed “free choice” (food available at all times) will tend to overeat.
 The bottom line is this: we feed them too many calories.
 Calories not burned off during exercise or used for basic body function will be stored as fat.
 So how do we get a fat cat to lose weight?